 Quality Control monitors and checks correctness of the project outcomes to assess performance and recommend necessary changes.
 It inspects the accomplished work to ensure its alignment with the project scope.

-EGI-Engage project will use structure of the quality processes defined in Project Management Body of Knowledge to plan and organize quality management activities as described in next section.
+EGI-Engage project will use the structure of the quality processes defined in Project Management Body of Knowledge to plan and organize quality management activities as described in next section.

 Quality Management in EGI-Engage